JThissen/Custom-front-end-templates/README.md

 ##### November 3, 2019

 # Custom front end templates
-A collection of responsive templates I made from scratch in order to improve my front end skills.
+A collection of responsive single-page templates I made from scratch in order to improve my front end skills.
 Made using JS/CSS/HTML and React.
 No jQuery.

 ## Templates
 ##### Template 1